 Section 1220.310 Applications

-a) An applicant for examination for licensure as a dental specialist must be currently licensed as a dentist in Illinois and must file an application at least 60 days prior to date of examination.
+a) An applicant for licensure as a dental specialist must be currently licensed as a dentist in Illinois and must file an application.
 The application shall include the following:

 1) Certification of completion of dental specialty training in accordance with subsection (b);

-b) To further qualify for examination as a specialist in Endodontics, Pediatric Dentistry, Prosthodontics, Periodontics, Oral and Maxillofacial Radiology, or Orthodontics and Dentofacial Orthopedics, the applicant must submit, in addition to the requirements of subsection (a), records, certified by the director of the program, showing that the applicant has successfully completed a course of study of not less than 2 academic years in a program approved by the Division in the dental specialty he/she proposes to practice.
+b) To qualify for licensure as a specialist in endodontics, pediatric dentistry, prosthodontics, periodontics, oral and maxillofacial radiology, or orthodontics and dentofacial orthopedics, the applicant must submit, in addition to the requirements of subsection (a), records, certified by the director of the program, showing that the applicant has successfully completed a course of study of not less than 2 academic years in a program approved by the Division in the dental specialty he or she proposes to practice.

-c) To further qualify for examination as a specialist in Oral and Maxillofacial Surgery, the applicant must submit, in addition to the requirements of subsection (a), the following:
+c) To further qualify for licensure as a specialist in oral and maxillofacial surgery, the applicant must submit, in addition to the requirements of subsection (a), the following: